MtCelesteMa/reiuji/README.md

 - Designers for:
   - **NuclearCraft: Overhauled** turbine rotors and dynamos.
   - **QMD** linear and synchrotron accelerators/decelerators.
+  - **QMD** nucleosynthesis chambers.

-**Note:** Features already covered by other programs like [LEU-235](https://leu-235.com/) will have lower priority. **NuclearCraft Classic** molten salt reactors might never be implemented due to their complexity.
+**Note:** Features already covered by other programs like [LEU-235](https://leu-235.com/) will have lower priority.
+NuclearCraft Classic molten salt reactor and heat exchanger designers might never be implemented due to their complexity.

 ## Usage